kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

        ```shell
        sudo net ads join -S AD-01.RESEARCH.PEMO -U <user_in_ad_domain>
        ```
-       `<user_in_ad_domain>` - is a user who has privileges in the AD domain to add a computer.
+       **NOTE:** **<user_in_ad_domain>** - is a user who has privileges in the AD domain to add a computer.
-    4. Enable and restart the `winbind` service to start up automatically at boot using the following commands:
+    4. Enable and restart the **winbind** service to start up automatically at boot using the following commands:
        ```shell
-       sudo systemctl enable winbind
+       sudo systemctl enable --now winbind
        ```
        ```shell
        sudo systemctl restart winbind
        ```
-       Verify that `winbind` service established a connection to the active directory domain by running the command below:
+       Verify that **winbind** service established a connection to the active directory domain by running the command below:
        ```shell
        sudo wbinfo -u
        ```
-       This command will return a list of users from the domain that is connected via `winbind`.
+       **NOTE:** This command will return a list of users from the domain that is connected via **winbind**.

     5. Verify AD login acceptance into the machine by logging out and in with your AD account.
-23. Install `SentinelOne` cybersecurity software to detect, protect, and remove malicious software.
-The following sub steps will explain how to install `SentinelOne` by mounting a NAS (network attached storage) device then accessing the install files on the NAS.
-There are other methods for installation along with uninstalling, and upgrading `SentinelOne`, if any other method is needed then see the `SentinelOne` setup document that's under a PEMO Site Automation GitHub repository.
+21. Install **SentinelOne** cybersecurity software to detect, protect, and remove malicious software.
+    > The following sub steps will explain how to install **SentinelOne** by mounting a NAS (network attached storage) device, then accessing the installation files on the NAS.
+There are other methods for installation along with uninstalling, and upgrading **SentinelOne**, if any other method is needed then see the **SentinelOne** setup document that's under a PEMO Site Automation GitHub repository.

-    1. Check that the latest `SentinelOne` package is on the research scada share if not then you can download the last package then replace the existing package, see the image below on finding the latest package on the web management console:
+    1. Check that the latest **SentinelOne** package is on the research scada share if not then you can download the last package then replace the existing package, see the image below on finding the latest package on the web management console:
        ![](./img/sentinels_packages.png)
     2. Make note and verify the site token for the site that the machine will join, the site token for a site can be found using